 Householders should check that waste carriers (other than the council), who remove household, garden and building waste have an Environment Agency waste carrier number.
 If they are not registered do not use the service.
 If they claim to be registered, call the Environment Agency on 08708 506506 and request an instant 'waste carrier validation check' or check the Environment Agency website

-If fly-tipped rubbish can be traced back to the household where it originated the householder rather than the waste carrier could be fined up to £5,000.
+If fly-tipped rubbish can be traced back to the household where it originated the householder rather than the waste carrier could be fined an unlimited amount.